Mackmiller/UMiami_Portfolio/readme.md

 # 2017 Undergraduate Portfolio

 This website was built from scratch to showcase my web design skills and musical portfolio when applying for the Interactive Media MFA program at the University of Miami in Fall 2017.
+It is desktop and mobile friendly.

 ## Code